foodfight/foodfight.github.com/source/_posts/2013-12-03-best-practices-with-chef.markdown

 Outline<a name="outline"></a>
 -------

+See the [show outline on github](https://github.com/foodfight/showz/blob/master/scripts/episode69-bestpractices.md).
+Pull requests appreciated!

-### FOSDEM &amp; Configuration Management Camp EU
+#### FOSDEM &amp; Configuration Management Camp EU

 Kris joins us to discuss FOSDEM and the Configuration Management Camp conferences.
 CFP for the FOSDEM [Configuration Management Dev Room closes on 8 Dec](https://penta.fosdem.org/submission/FOSDEM14) and the [CFP for Configuration Management Camp](http://cfgmgmtcamp.eu/) closes on 15 December.
 Submit your talks today!

-See the [show outline on github](https://github.com/foodfight/showz/blob/master/scripts/episode69-bestpractices.md).
-Pull requests appreciated!

 Picks<a name="picks"></a>
 -----